K-PaaS/application-platform-guide-eng/user_guide/development_application/php.md

 ### <div id='2.3.9'> 2.3.9.
 Connect RabbitMQ

-There is a problem with SSL connection when connecting amqp from PHP build pack in CF. Therefore, the service integration is not implemented.
+There is a problem with the SSL connection when connecting amqp from the PHP build pack in CF. Therefore, the service integration is not implemented.
 There are only php files that specify how to connect.
-(Loacation :api/rebbitmq_view.php)
+(Location:api/rebbitmq_view.php)

 ### <div id='2.3.10'> 2.3.10.
 Connect GlusterFS

 We use a package called php-opencloud and install it through the composer.
-However, there is no SDK that creates the Container Public, so the API is called directly (in REST format) and permissions are set to Public.
+However, no SDK creates the Container Public, so the API is called directly (in REST format) and permissions are set to Public.

 1. Connect with GlusterFS (File Upload)
 On an open platform, Object Storage is used with ClusterFS, and it is configured to use Openstack's Swift to use Object Storage through the API.